Strang00/pafx2msi/README.md

 ## History
 ### v1.0 2024-06-10
 - Created and tested convertor on several PAFX
-- Added frequency and tilt in result file names
+- Added frequency and tilt to result files names
 - Added public PAFX example from Sinclair site